Have a healthy diet in pregnancy

-You will probably find that you are hungrier than usual, but you don't need to "eat for two" – even if you are expecting twins or triplets.
+You will probably find that you are more hungry than usual, but you do not need to "eat for 2" – even if you are expecting twins or triplets.

 Try to have a healthy breakfast every day, because this can help you to avoid snacking on foods that are high in fat and sugar.

-You don't need to achieve this balance with every meal, but try to get the balance right over a week.
+You do not need to achieve this balance with every meal, but try to get the balance right over a week.

 Fruit and vegetables in pregnancy

 Eat plenty of fruit and vegetables because these provide vitamins and minerals, as well as fibre, which helps digestion and can help prevent constipation.

 Eat at least 5 portions of a variety of fruit and vegetables every day – these can include fresh, frozen, canned, dried or juiced.
 Always wash fresh fruit and vegetables carefully.